 - Dr. Dana L. Dunn (Spring, Summer semesters 2015, acting)

-With more than 19,400 students and 2,500 faculty and staff, UNCG is the largest state university in the Piedmont Triad and has an annual economic impact of more than $1 billion.
-The campus has grown to include 30 residence halls and 30 academic buildings on 210 acres.
+With nearly 20,000 students and 3,000 faculty and staff, UNC Greensboro (UNCG) is the largest state university in the Piedmont Triad and has an annual economic impact of more than $1 billion.
+The campus has grown to include 30 residence halls and 27 academic buildings on 250 acres.

-The university holds two classifications from the Carnegie Foundation for the Advancement of Teaching, as a research university with high research activity and for community engagement in curriculum, outreach and partnerships.
-More than $35 million annually in grants and contracts for research and creative activity are awarded to faculty members annually.
-Among the most prominent of UNCG's research initiatives are the Gateway University Research Park and the Joint School of Nanoscience and Nanoengineering, both partnerships with North Carolina Agricultural and Technical State University.
+The University holds two classifications from the Carnegie Foundation for the Advancement of Teaching, as a “research university with high research activity“ and for “community engagement“ in curriculum, outreach, and partnerships.
+With more than $42 million in external funding annually and a focus on health, wellness, and vibrant communities, UNCG scholarship is about building a better tomorrow.
+The campus is known for its focus on enhancing health and wellness, promoting vibrant communities and translating scholarly findings into programs, policy, and practice.
+Among the most prominent of UNCG's research initiatives are the Gateway Research Park and the Joint School of Nanoscience and Nanoengineering, both partnerships with North Carolina Agricultural and Technical State University.

-As a cultural leader, UNCG offers concerts, lectures, dance and theatre performances, exhibitions in the internationally known Weatherspoon Art Museum and readings by nationally known authors.
-In athletics, Spartan teams compete in nine women's and nine men's sports in Division I of the National Collegiate Athletic Association.
-With ethnic minority students making up 26 percent of the student body, UNCG is the most diverse of the UNC system's historically white campuses.
+As a cultural leader, UNCG offers concerts, lectures, dance and theatre performances, exhibitions in the internationally known Weatherspoon Art Museum, and readings by nationally known authors.
+In athletics, Spartan teams compete in eight women's and seven men's sports in Division I of the National Collegiate Athletic Association.
+With ethnic minority students making up 50 percent of the student body, UNCG is one of the most diverse campuses in the UNC System.

-Although much has changed, some things remain the same.
-The university motto service continues to be a guiding principle put into practice through all aspects of university life.
+Although much has changed since the University’s founding in 1891, some things remain the same.
+The University motto – service – continues to be a guiding principle put into practice through all aspects of university life.

 UNCG Schools and College of Arts & Sciences